LeoJuguet/report-internship2024/report.typ

 // Truc
 #let title = [
-  Jasa : The new Jasmin Safety Analyser write with MOPSA ]
+  Jasa : The new Jasmin Safety Analyser based on MOPSA ]

 #set text(11pt)